 “Act 3: Calculations and Tables” lists probabilities for various head-to-head situations (along with the no fold ’em chart).
 “Act 4: Hall of Fame” presents pithy, fanzine-like bios of fifteen poker pros, some adorned with incredibly amateurish pencil drawings.
 The stuff of nightmares, these.
 The book then concludes anti-climactically with “Act 5: Glossary.”

 Adding to the fun . . . the copy I read was riddled with numerous distracting typos and what appear to be awkwardly-translated passages.
 One most unfortunate typo involves the omission of a letter from the word “shift.”
 (I shift you not.)
 If Brown continues to go around saying Rousso edited the book -- as he did on Ante Up! -- the celebrity couple might be headed for trouble . . . .

 I certainly respect Brown's poker playing, and he is a very likable, interesting guy (to me, anyway).
 The Ante Up! interview was terrific, by the way.
-I even think it is cool Brown was in Basket Case 2, although he doesn’t seem to bring that up very much.
+I even think it is cool Brown was in Basket Case 2.

 Which is why Act to Win in Texas Hold ’em Poker was such a big letdown, of very little use to experienced players, and of frankly dubious value to the novices for whom it is primarily intended.